TRIGGER WARNING: the following article discusses sexual assault.

 There are plenty of days when I feel down and fatigued, but I’m finally getting a sense of what life without chronic pain is going to be like.
 I’m an eternal student and intend to keep delving into the research and all the ways to heal my body, mind, and spirit.

 My question to the CPTSD community is this: When (or even do you) disclose that you have CPTSD in medical settings?
 If so, what has the reaction been like?
 What would you recommend to others based on your experience?

 - Early life abuse and risk of endometriosis.
 Harris, Holly R., Wieser, Freiderich, Vitonis, Allison F., et al. Human Reproduction, Vol. 33, No. 9, pp. 1657–1668.
 2018.

 - Sexual abuse history and pelvic floor disorders in women.
 Cichowski, Sara B., Dunivan, Gena C., et al. South Med Journal.
 2013 Dec.: 106(12): 675–678.
 Doi: 10.1097/SMJ.0000000000000029.

 - Dissociation in women with chronic pelvic pain.
 Walker, E.A., Katon W.J., et al. American Journal of Psychiatry.
 1992, April: 149(4):534–7.
 Doi: 10.1176/ajp.149.4.534.

-Lee Frost has worked for nonprofits and marketing agencies focusing on healthcare for the past eight years.
+Lee Frost has worked for nonprofits and marketing agencies focusing on healthcare for the past ten years.
 She’s a patient advocate and recently launched a blog about menopause and CPTSD called the Sinsemillier.
 She grew up in the Boston area and has a BA from UMass Boston and a master’s from Harvard Extension School.
-Lee lives north of Boston with her husband, where they both love to nerd out on sci-fi, fantasy, Renn fests, and lots and lots of books.
+Lee lives north of Boston with her husband, where they both love to nerd out on sci-fi and fantasy.